 You can shout it from the rooftops, and you can sing it from the mountains, but you still won’t get likes, shares, saves, or followers if the content is not on-point (and authentic).

 What’s the lesson?
 Utilise the entire bag of tricks we shared above, but also:

 - Post timely.
 Find out here when that is.

-And that’s how you definitely get more engagement on the three biggest social media platforms.
+And that’s how you definitely increase engagement on the three biggest social media platforms.